Indirect Tax

 See Pricing

 VAT in the Digital Age (ViDA) is the European Union’s (EU) massive overhaul of value-added tax (VAT).
-It will switch businesses from quarterly reporting to real-time digital compliance starting in 2025.
+While the legislation formally entered into force in 2025, its core changes roll out in phases—ultimately switching businesses from periodic summary reporting to real-time digital compliance for cross-border B2B trade starting July 1, 2030.

 If you’re a SaaS company selling to EU customers, you’ll need to understand the new normal.
 This includes electronic invoicing, platform economy rules, and simplified registration through the One Stop Shop (OSS).
 The rollout will happen in phases through 2035, but smart finance teams are already preparing for these big changes.